Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 4.  **(SWHV-CCN2-20200-04)** On disk caching of JP2 code-stream data.

-This shall be tackled in WP20150.
+This was tackled in WP20150.

 5.  **(SWHV-CCN2-20200-05)** Specific event filtering, now that the filtering is not done anymore server side.

 This is implemented on HEK derived events for NOAA SWPC flares on the GOES intensity values and for CACTus CME detections on the radial linear velocity.
+The implementation relies on event filtering in the SQL database that is used as event cache.

 6.  **(SWHV-CCN2-20200-06)** Proxy support.